 Locally operated agribusinesses create jobs and help farmers build sustainable livelihoods.
 These businesses are reliable, long-term buyers for local produce and offer farmers a buffer against the price fluctuations that are endemic to the market.
 The Clinton Hunter Development Initiative (CHDI) and Rwandan co-investors established Mount Meru Soyco Limited, a large soy processing business that will produce cooking oil.
 Soyco will supply the Rwandan market, create jobs, and expand export opportunities.
-The company is contracting with an estimated 100,000 local farmers to grow soybeans and is providing inputs to support those farmers.
-To further increase the availability of improved inputs for soya farmers, CHDI partnered with the Alliance for a Green Revolution in Africa, reaching 20,000 farmers across Rwanda over three years.
+The company is a reliable buyer of smallholder crops for more than 24,000 CDI smallholder project participants.
+With a focus on improving soil health and climate resilience, CDI is partnering with the Alliance for a Green Revolution in Africa, working with more than 24,000 farmers across Rwanda.